 Reform will be subject to claims.
 Individuals will try to protect their own interests, and long for status quo.

 Eventually, the people around you will support you.
-People will be saying ‘I’ll try this, because that guy insists on it.’.
+People will be saying ‘I’ll try this, because that person insists on it.’.
 In other word, they will “follow your lead”.

 Someone who promotes Business improvement is required “1.
 Knowledge”, “2.
 Mental Strength” and “3.
 Peer Support”.

-Take a look around in your organization, and find somebody who possess all these three and ask him/her to be in charge of it.
+Take a look around in your organization, and find somebody who possesses all these three, and ask him/her to be in charge of it.

 (Don’t forget to recommend Questetra, the ‘Business Improving tool’…)